swlazlowski/swlazlowski.github.io/index.md

-# Szymon Wlazlowski
+# Welcome

-Welcome.
-This is a flat Markdown export of selected posts.
+This is a flat Markdown export of selected posts from my previous pages.
 Use the links below:

 - [Small request](small-request.md)